-- 1.1 This Annual Governance Statement sets out how the Surrey Police & Crime Commissioner (PCC) and Office of the Police & Crime Commissioner (OPCC) have complied with the corporate governance framework set out in the Scheme of Governance for Surrey in place for the year ended 31 March 2022. - 1.2 It is designed to complement the annual governance statement of the Chief Constable of Surrey, to give the full picture of governance within Surrey Police and the Office of the PCC. - 1.3 This statement is informed by an annual review of governance arrangements with assurance on compliance with the seven principles of the Code of Corporate Governance, by on-going audit inspection and external review. - 1.4 Regulation 6(1)(a) of the Accounts and Audit Regulations 2015 requires an authority to conduct a review at least once in a year of the effectiveness of its system of internal control and include a statement reporting on the review with any published Statement of Accounts (England).
+- 1.1 This Annual Governance Statement (AGS) sets out how the Surrey Police & Crime Commissioner (PCC) and Office of the Police & Crime Commissioner (OPCC) have complied with the corporate governance framework set out in the Scheme of Governance for Surrey in place for the year ended 31 March 2023. - 1.2 Publication of the draft unaudited accounts and AGS deadline is 31 May 2023.
+Publication of the final audited accounts and AGS deadline is 30 September 2023. - 1.3 It is designed to complement the annual governance statement of the Chief Constable of Surrey, to give the full picture of governance within Surrey Police and the Office of the PCC. - 1.4 This statement is informed by an annual review of governance arrangements with assurance on compliance with the seven principles of the Code of Corporate Governance, by on-going audit inspection and external review. - 1.5 Regulation 6(1)(a) of the Accounts and Audit Regulations 2015 requires an authority to conduct a review at least once in a year of the effectiveness of its system of internal control and include a statement reporting on the review with any published Statement of Accounts (England).
 This term 'authority' includes the Chief Constable and the Police and Crime Commissioner legal entities.
-This requirement is reflected in the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 published by the Chartered Institute of Public Finance & Accountancy (CIPFA).
+This requirement is reflected in the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 published by the Chartered Institute of Public Finance & Accountancy (CIPFA). - 1.6 The Surrey Police and Crime Commissioner continues to follow the principles of the CIPFA Framework: 'Delivering Good Governance in Local Government'1 and the guidance notes for policing bodies (revised 2016)2. - 1.7 The Surrey Police and Crime Commissioner also uses the CIPFA Financial Management Code (CIPFA FM Code) to support good practice in financial management and to assist in demonstrating financial sustainability. - 1.8 This statement explains how the Police & Crime Commissioner has complied with the principles and also meets the requirements of regulation 6 of the Accounts and Audit Regulations 2015 in relation to the publication of a statement on internal control. - 1.9 The Force and Commissioner's financial management arrangements conform to the governance requirements of CIPFA's Statement 'The Role of CFOs in Policing' (March 2021).